Skip to Main Content

 The REDress Project was created by Jamie Black, Metis Artist.
 The hanging of empty Red Dresses in public spaces is representative of the loss of many thousands of Indigenous women, girls, two-spirt, lesbian, gay, trans, bisexual, queer, questioning, intersex and asexual (LGBTQIA2S+) due to colonial violence.
 To learn more about the artist, Jamie Black and the REDress Project visit The REDress Project – Jaime Black

-Community at the University of Toronto Scarborough are invited to join us in learning and reflecting with a series of events including the displaying of Red Dresses in the Meeting Place for the week of Feb 3-10.
-This symbolism is designed to raise awareness and learning of the crisis of murdered and missing Indigenous people at UTSC and all of Canada.
+Community at the University of Toronto Scarborough are invited to join us in learning and reflecting with a series of events including the displaying of Red Dresses in the Meeting Place for the week of Feb 9-13.
+This symbolism is designed to raise awareness and learning of the crisis of murdered and missing Indigenous people across Canada.
 This project was organized by the Office of Indigenous Initiatives and the Athletics and Recreation to align with Women’s Memorial March’s that occurs annually in various communities and cities across the country, including Toronto on February 14.
 Learn more here

 MMIWG2S+ Final Report